HackRVA/badge2024/BADGE-APP-HOWTO.md

 ```
+	#include "xorshift.h"
 	unsigned int xorshift(unsigned int *state);
 		Returns a pseudo random number derived from seed, *state, and scrambles
 		*state to prepare for the next call.
 The state variable should be initialized
 		to a random seed which should not be zero, and should contain a fair number of
 		1 bits and a fair number of 0 bits.

+		xorshift has the property that it returns every number representable by 32-bits
+		without any repeating in (pseudo)random order, as if you had shuffled a deck of
+		approximately 4-billion numbers and then dealt them out one by one, which strictly
+		speaking is a fault if you were wanting a truly random sequence of integers, as truly
+		random sequences would contain duplicate numbers from time to time.

+		For most purposes in games and such, this fault can be ignored.
 ```

 Typical usage: